 WGLL is a broad framework of seven ‘success measures’ that, if achieved, constitute ‘good’ for an ICS.
 There is a similar set of success measures for individual trusts within an ICS under the same seven headings:

-Implied within the framework, and made more explicit by Matthew Gould, Sonia Patel and others, is an assessment approach to measure how close to ‘good’ an ICS is – broadly a new approach to digital maturity.
+Implied within the framework, and made more explicit by Matthew Gould, Sonia Patel and others, is an assessment approach to measure how close to ‘good’ an integrated care system is – broadly a new approach to digital maturity.
 It replaces the self-assessment approach to maturity with a proposed peer review regime.

 Rather than generic aspirations, most of the success measures are practical, measurable and should be attainable with the right support – and the right funding!